30 Healthy Snacks for Gestational Diabetes

 It’s not just the amount of carbohydrate that’s important when it comes to managing gestational diabetes, the type of carbohydrate is just as important.

-Carbohydrate foods such as biscuits, cakes, soft drinks and sweets cause a rapid increase in blood glucose levels and offer little nutritional value while being high in saturated fat and/or sugar.
+Carbohydrate foods such as white bread, crackers, biscuits, cakes, soft drinks and sweets cause a rapid increase in blood glucose levels and offer little nutritional value while being high in saturated fat and/or sugar.

 On the other hand, carbohydrate foods such as whole grains, legumes, fruit, milk and yoghurt cause a more gradual increase in blood glucose levels and also offer a range of nutrients.